liqotech/liqo/docs/installation/install.md

     --credentials-path ${GKE_SERVICE_ACCOUNT_PATH}
 ```

-The name of the cluster will be equal to the one defined in GCP.
+The id of the cluster will be equal to the one defined in GCP.
-Alternatively, you can manually set a different name with the `--cluster-name` *liqoctl* flag.
+Alternatively, you can manually set a different id with the `--cluster-id` *liqoctl* flag.

 ```{admonition} Service Type
 By default, the **GKE** provider exposes *liqo-auth* and *liqo-gateway* with **LoadBalancer** services.